bitflate/bitflate.github.io/_posts/2019-10-31-economic-incentives-for-inflating-cryptocurrency.markdown

 author: Phuoc Do
 ---

-*Bitflate is a cryptocurrency with constant inflation of 7% per year.*
+*Bitflate is a cryptocurrency with constant inflation of 7% per year.
+Its goal is to be a Medium of Exchange.*

 *Skeptic: Your Bitflate coin supply inflates.
 It'll devalue people's bag of money.
 Nobody will want to hold it.*